anirudhsatish22/cs124/docs/design.md

 to rename that to whatever they please. whether this be completely removing text, or adding some more.

-### Task 5: To show only uncompleted items
+### Task 5: To show only Uncompleted Items:

 To accommodate this task, we have a button called "Hide Completed", which is pretty self explanatory.
-On clicking this button, the application will hide all completed tasks from the user, and the button's text changes to show all.
-Clicking this button show all will revert to the stage where all tasks, both completed and uncompleted are visible
+On clicking this button, the application will hide all completed tasks from the user, and the button's text changes to "Show Completed".
+Clicking this button "Show Completed" will revert to the stage where all tasks, both completed and uncompleted are visible

 Screen at the Beginning of the task: